distribution/distribution/docs/spec/api.md

        ...
     }

-The `name` and `reference` fields of the response body must match those specified in the URL.
+The `name` and `reference` fields of the request body must match those specified in the URL.
 The `reference` field may be a "tag" or a "digest".
 The content type should match the type of the manifest being uploaded, as specified in [manifest-v2-1.md](manifest-v2-1.md) and [manifest-v2-2.md](manifest-v2-2.md).